It doesn’t take a genius to understand why shoppers who care about style and price might want to find some other clothing stores like Express.

 But they also have a corporate ethos that focuses on sustainability and ethical practices, so you can feel good knowing that your styles are guilt-free.

-Madewell is another member of the J.Crew factory, but unlike the previous two mentioned above, Madewell focuses primarily on denim.
+Madewell is another member of the J.Crew family, but unlike the previous two mentioned above, Madewell focuses primarily on denim.

 They carry a wide range of jeans across a variety of cuts, fits and styles, along with a good selection of casual staple pieces that work well with denim.